Update: Accepting NOW orders for second home Paradise

 |30Y warranty||structural defects|

-Why we can offer a warranty above and beyond the warranty routinely given on traditional new builds:
+Why we can offer a warranty above and beyond the warranty routinely given on traditional new builds and beyond the law:

 Notwithstanding the above, we have the standard industry exclusions.